Forward-UIUC-2021F/Dashboard-chart-db-explorer/README.md

  "layout": {"top":[...(e.g. 0,1,2,3,4...)],"body":{"left":[...],("middle":[...],) "right": [...] },"bottom":[...]}
 }
 ```
-Here, every field for chart and markdown begin with an unique int as an identity number that can be used in the layout part.
-In the layout part, the user is free to throw away any of the top, body or bottom; further, for the body part, the user is free to exclude the middle part.
+Here, every field for chart and markdown begin with an unique int (e.g. __0__ in "0chart") as an identity number that can be used to refer to it in the layout part.
+Every field is considered as a section.
+It can has several components, which will be presented in sequential order on the page.
+For example, in `ochart` section, users can include two or more queries, and the result charts will be shown vertically.

+In the layout part, the user can divide the whole page into at most three parts (top/body(left/middle/right side by side)/bottom) and is free to throw away any of them; further, for the body part, the user is free to exclude any of the three sub-parts, i.e. left, middle and right, and these sub-parts are shown horizontally.

 < __Run Code__ >